Saidur Rahman (professor, Bangladesh University of Engineering and Technology)

-Saidur Rahman (সাইদুর রহমান) is a computer scientist, graph theorist, and professor at Bangladesh University of Engineering and Technology.
+Saidur Rahman (সাইদুর রহমান) is a Bangladeshi computer scientist and graph theorist.
+He is a professor at Bangladesh University of Engineering and Technology.

 He is an author of the book Planar Graph Drawing.
 He is known for his contribution in graph drawing, graph algorithms, computational geometry, and several other branches of theoretical computer science.
 Together with his student Md.
 Iqbal Hossain he defined an interesting structure of spanning trees in embedded planar graphs called good spanning trees.

 Education

 Rahman completed his Ph.D. on graph drawing algorithms under the supervision of Dr. Takao Nishizeki of Tohoku University, Japan in 1999.
 He also worked as a JSPS postdoctoral fellow and as an associate professor in Tohoku University during the period 2001–2004.
 He completed his master's degree in Engineering from Bangladesh University of Engineering and Technology, Bangladesh, in 1992.